 Daphne Jackson Research Fellowships

-Details of the Daphne Jackson Research Fellowships can be found on the external link (link opens in a new window).
+Details of the Daphne Jackson Research Fellowships can be found on the here.
 The Trust offers Fellowships as a means of enabling a return to the workplace.
 The Daphne Jackson Trust helps talented women scientists, engineers and technology specialists to return to work after a career break by offering sponsored fellowships.